Audience monetization

 Opt customers out

-Customers who have not given consent to use their data for advertising purposes can be excluded from availability across all audience products.
+Customers who have not given consent to use their data for advertising purposes will be excluded across all audience products.

 Note